huangc/ThaGA/README.md

 ## Workflow execution:
 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
-3. (Optional) If sample vcf not available, run whole genome variant calling: `sh x1-WGvarSNP`
+3. (Optional) If sample vcf not available, run whole genome variant calling: `sh x1-WGvarSNP-Seek`
 4. Run haplovar finder: `qsub x2-HaplovarFinder`
-5. Run denovo assembly of Haplovar contigs and scaffolds: `qsub x3-TRegGA-denovo`
+5. Run denovo assembly of haplovar contigs and scaffolds: `qsub x3-TRegGA-denovo`
+6. Run whole genome blat alignment on haplovar contigs: `sh x4-WGblat`
-6. Run indel fingerprinting of Haplovar contigs: `qsub x4-WGvarINDEL`
+6. Run indel fingerprinting of haplovar contigs: `qsub x5-WGindelT`
-7. Run superscaffold assembly of Haplovar scaffolds: `qsub x5-TRegGA-denovo`
+7. Run superscaffold assembly of haplovar scaffolds: `qsub x6-TRegGA-denovo`
-8. Run rfguided assembly of sample scaffolds using haplovar superscaffolds as reference: `qsub x6-TRegGA-rfguided`
+8. Run rfguided assembly of sample scaffolds using haplovar superscaffolds as reference: `qsub x7-TRegGA-rfguided`
 5. Find main outputs in *data/*.
 6. Cleanup files with `sh xcleanup`